HANDS:

 02

 When you walk into a room, you do not notice dozens of individual tiles.
 You experience the floor as a single thing.
-A wandering joint, an awkward cut or a line that suddenly changes its rhythm attracts attention because it interrupts the whole your eye had already accepted.
+A joint that wanders, an awkward cut or a line that suddenly changes its rhythm attracts attention because it interrupts the whole your eye has already accepted.

 Perhaps this is why good tilework can be difficult to explain.